sunshine69/ansible-role-bamboo_remote_agent_window/README.md

 - `bamboo_agent_depends_chocolatey_packages` - optional
 - `build_project_depends_chocolatey_packages` - optional
+- `bamboo_agent_build_project_extra_chocolatey_packages` - optional - extra packages in addition to the two above.
-- `role_chocolatey_packages` - optional - is the union of the two above.
+- `role_chocolatey_packages` - optional - is the union of the three above.
 They
-   have default values required for bamboo-agent
+   have default values required for bamboo-agent to build dotnetcore and window SDK

 - `bamboo_agent_user_name` - optional - default: bamboo
 - `bamboo_agent_user_password` - required - no default and need to be set in inventory vault data.